-For information about the dosage of Lantus, including its forms, strengths, and how to take the drug, keep reading.
+Keep reading for specific information about the dosage of Lantus, including its strength and how to use the medication.
 For a comprehensive look at Lantus, see this article.

-This article describes typical dosages for Lantus provided by the drug’s manufacturer.
-When taking Lantus, always follow the dosage prescribed by your doctor.
+Note: This article describes typical dosages for Lantus provided by the drug’s manufacturer.
+When using Lantus, always follow the dosage prescribed by your doctor.

 Below is information about Lantus dosages for its approved uses.